ansible/workshops/exercises/ansible_rhel/2.7-wrap/README.md

 ### Let’s set the stage

-Your operations team and your application development team likes what they see in Ansible Automation Controller.
+Your operations team and your application development team likes what they see in Ansible automation controller.
 To really use it in their environment they put together these requirements:

 * All webservers (`node1`, `node2` and `node3`) should go in one group